Game Intelligence: Theory and Computation: Related work

 \subsubsection{Bounded rationality}

 As mentioned above, the primary aim of this paper is to assess player intelligence in $n$-person games using game outcomes and evaluations from machines.
-While players may exhibit varying degrees of rationality, my focus is not on classifying them as rational, boundedly rational, or irrational.
+While players may have varying degrees of rationality, my focus is not on classifying them as rational, boundedly rational, or irrational.
 Instead, I concentrate on evaluating their intelligence given their information and cognitive constraints.
-Bounded rationality has been a topic of study for a long time, but the concept has no single definition \cite{simon1955}.
-Rubinstein \cite{rubinstein1998} provides a comprehensive overview of the subject in his textbook.
+Bounded rationality has been a topic of study for a long time, but the concept has no single definition \citep{simon1955}. \citet{rubinstein1998} provides a comprehensive overview of the subject in his textbook.
 In this paper, the players could be considered ``boundedly rational.''
 They have incomplete knowledge of important game aspects, such as the game tree and possible outcomes, and their limited foresight prevents them from performing full backward induction.
 Despite these limitations, some players in my setup can also be considered ``rational'' in some sense.
 They make the best decisions they can, given their information, environment, time, and computational constraints.
-They assign probability distributions to the uncertainty they face, although not in a fully Bayesian way, as they do not account for the machine's decision-making process.
-The players cannot reliably predict the machine's choices and therefore do not assign probability distributions to them.